 Recent legislation enacted authorized a facility owned by Twin River - Tiverton, LLC. to offer state-operated video lottery terminals and state-operated table games in Tiverton, Rhode Island.
-Upon opening, the license to operate the facility in Newport, Rhode Island will terminate and be issued to Twin River - Tiverton, LLC.
-It is anticipated the facility in Tiverton Rhode Island will be opening in the fall of 2018.
+Upon the opening of Twin River - Tiverton, LLC., the license to operate the facility in Newport, Rhode Island was terminated and issued to Twin River - Tiverton, LLC.
+The facility in Tiverton Rhode Island was in full operation in September 2018.

-The Twin River and Newport Grand video lottery terminal facilities continue to coordinate their regular promotions with their promotional points programs.
+The Twin River and Newport Grand (subsequently Twin River - Tiverton, LLC.), video lottery terminal facilities continue to coordinate their regular promotions with their promotional points programs.
 Both facilities also plan to continue providing entertainment to complement their marketing programs and generate additional revenue.
 Additionally, reimbursement for certain marketing expenses are paid to the facilities after specific statutory requirements are met, for those marketing expenses as authorized and allowed by the Lottery.

 Recent legislation enacted for fiscal year 2018 resulted in increased promotional points for each video lottery facility from 10% of prior year net terminal income plus \$750,000 to 20% of prior year net terminal income plus \$750,000.
 The objective of the legislation enables the facilities to better maintain and improve a competitive edge with regional casinos.
+As a result of the legislation, contractual agreements with each facility include make whole provisions with the central system service provider to deploy premium video lottery terminals at various levels above 12.5% promotional points redeemed.
+Premium games are anticipated to generate additional revenue.

-In addition to the Lottery's on-going Play Responsibly Program and the Lottery-sponsored 24-hour Problem Gambling Helpline, the legislation that passed allowing for the implementation of Table Games in Rhode Island requires the Lottery to establish additional problem gambling programs, with annual reimbursement of expenses by Twin River and Newport Grand of no less than \$100,000 in aggregate.
-The Lottery's contract with CODAC in Rhode Island has resulted in a gambling treatment services program, called "Problem Gambling Services of Rhode Island", which is administered by CODAC and offers treatment at locations around the state for all individuals regardless of insurance coverage.
+In addition to the Lottery's on-going Play Responsibly Program and the Lottery-sponsored 24-hour Problem Gambling Helpline, the legislation that passed allowing for the implementation of Table Games in Rhode Island required the Lottery to establish additional problem gambling programs, with annual reimbursement of expenses by the two Gaming Facilities.
+The initial annual minimum reimbursement amount of \$100,000 has been increased to \$125,000 in aggregate.
+In October 2017, the Lottery hired a full-time Problem Gambling Manager to expand and oversee the Play Responsibly Program.
+In March 2018, the Lottery launched a new, comprehensive network of services called Problem Gambling Services (PGS).
+The new program includes expansions in both the type of services provided, which include traditional Clinical Services, Peer Services, and Case Management, as well as doubling the number of Treatment Providers around the State servicing those individuals in need regardless of insurance coverage or ability to pay for those services.
 The Lottery continues to serve on the Rhode Island Council on Problem Gambling and maintains its memberships with the National Council on Problem Gambling, the Northeast Consortium of Problem Gambling Councils, and the Association of Problem Gambling Service Administrators.
-Marketing campaigns are conducted throughout the year promoting the Helpline, and Treatment Services, and the overall Play Responsibility Program.
+Marketing campaigns are conducted throughout the year promoting the Helpline, Treatment Services, and the overall Play Responsibility Program.